-The Management Committee, Senior Leadership Team (SLT) and all staff (which term shall apply to all volunteer staff members) at ACE are committed to the prevention, early identification and appropriate management of peer on peer abuse (as defined below) both within and beyond ACE.
+The Management Committee, Senior Leadership Team (SLT) and all staff (which term shall apply to all volunteer staff members) at ACE are committed to the prevention, early identification and appropriate management of child on child abuse (as defined below) both within and beyond ACE.

 In particular, we:

-- Believe that in order to protect children, all schools should (a) be aware of the nature and level of risk to which their students are or may be exposed, and put in place a clear and comprehensive strategy which is tailored to their specific safeguarding context; and (b) take a whole-school community Contextual Safeguarding approach to preventing and responding to peer on peer abuse
+- Believe that in order to protect children, all schools should (a) be aware of the nature and level of risk to which their students are or may be exposed, and put in place a clear and comprehensive strategy which is tailored to their specific safeguarding context; and (b) take a whole-school community Contextual Safeguarding approach to preventing and responding to child on child abuse

 - Regard the introduction of this policy as a preventative measure.
-We (a) do not feel it is acceptable merely to take a reactive approach to peer on peer abuse in response to alleged incidents of it; and (b) believe that in order to tackle peer on peer abuse proactively, it is necessary to focus on all four of the following areas: (i) systems and structures; (ii) prevention; (iii) identification; and (iv) response/intervention
+We (a) do not feel it is acceptable merely to take a reactive approach to child on child abuse in response to alleged incidents of it; and (b) believe that in order to tackle child on child abuse proactively, it is necessary to focus on all four of the following areas: (i) systems and structures; (ii) prevention; (iii) identification; and (iv) response/intervention

-- Recognise national and increasing concern about this issue, and wish to implement this policy in order to mitigate harmful attitudes and peer on peer abuse in the school setting, and
+- Recognise national and increasing concern about this issue, and wish to implement this policy in order to mitigate harmful attitudes and child on child abuse in the school setting, and

 - Encourage parents to hold us to account on this issue, so that if their child is feeling unsafe as a result of the behaviour of any of their peers, they should inform the school so that it can ensure that appropriate and prompt action is taken in response

-Please click on the link below to view our Peer on Peer Abuse Policy:
+Please click on the link below to view our Child on Child Abuse Policy: